 A formidable left-arm spinner for Yorkshire and England whose career, boasting over 1,700 first-class wickets, ended in a famously abrupt dismissal.

-Bobby Peel was the archetypal Yorkshire cricketer of the Victorian age: tough, skilled, and not without a streak of controversy.
-For nearly two decades, he was a pillar of a dominant Yorkshire side, his left-arm spin extracting sharp turn and bounce from even the most placid pitches.
+Bobby Peel took 102 wickets in 20 Tests for England, his left-arm spin extracting sharp turn and bounce from even the most placid pitches.
+Born in 1857, he was a pillar of a dominant Yorkshire side for nearly two decades.
 A genuine all-rounder, his stubborn lower-order batting often rescued his county and country.
-He formed a legendary bowling partnership with fellow spinner Johnny Briggs for England, their combined guile bewildering touring Australian sides.
-Peel’s story, however, is forever colored by its ending.
-In 1897, after arriving at a county match reportedly worse for wear from drink, he was said to have been sent off the field by his captain, Lord Hawke, who famously declared he would never play for Yorkshire again.
-This dramatic exit couldn't erase the record of a man who was, for over a decade, one of the most feared and effective slow bowlers in the game.
+He formed a bowling partnership with fellow spinner Johnny Briggs, their combined guile bewildering touring Australian sides.
+Peel’s story is forever colored by its ending.
+In 1897, after arriving at a county match reportedly worse for wear from drink, he was sent off the field by his captain, Lord Hawke, who declared he would never play for Yorkshire again.
+This dramatic exit could not erase the record of a man who was, for over a decade, one of the most feared slow bowlers in the game.
+He died in 1943.

 The biggest hits of 1857